Landmark bladder cancer study launched

 ‘I am incredibly proud that such an important and exciting piece of research carries our name which helps to keep Graham’s memory alive.’

-The TOUR bladder cancer team, jointly led by Dr Mieke Van Hemelrijck and clinical lead Dr Simon Chowdhury, includes dedicated clinicians, researchers, nurses, technicians and students.
+The TOUR bladder cancer team includes dedicated clinicians, researchers, nurses, technicians and students.
 Their work includes the creation of a new bladder cancer biobank, alongside a parallel research programme which will increase the number of patients being treated in clinical trials.

 Bladder cancer is the tenth most common cancer in the UK, but the ninth most common cause of cancer death in the UK and the seventh in men.